| |

 Water Feature Products

-Ok, some thing that is important to note about creating your DIY Water Feature, is that we will do a lot of jumping around on it.
+Something important to note about creating your DIY water feature is that we will do a lot of jumping around on it.
 The order things should be done is kinda all over.
-Also, this is not the order I did it when I made my water feature.
+Also!
+This is not the order I did it in when I made my water feature.
 I learned so much while doing it, so I am going to give you the directions in the order I would do it if I did it again.
 Sound good?
 If you watch the videos and get confused, just stay with me.
-Ok?
+Okay?

-Now, the pot.
+First, the pot.
 I could not find a premade pot that was what I was envisioning, so I made one myself.
 I had no idea if it would work, but I was really hopeful!
-Thankfully it worked!
+Thankfully, it worked!
 I got a plastic utility panel and formed it into a cylinder.
-I glued it together then taped it so it would stay while the glue dried.
+I glued it together, then taped it so it would stay while the glue dried.

-Take a few pieces of rebar, about the height you want the pot to be.
-Hammer each piece about 1 foot into the ground, in a circle, inside the plastic cylinder.
+Next, take a few pieces of rebar, about the height you want the pot to be.
+Hammer each piece about one foot into the ground in a circle inside the plastic cylinder.
 I added pea gravel to the bottom of the plastic cylinder form to help hold the concrete in place.

-Now, it was time to start mixing up the concrete.
-Initially, I used a bucket and drill with this attachment (which I use all the time) to mix the concrete, but that was taking too long, so I switched to a rubbermaid tub and shovel.
+Now it’s time to start mixing up the concrete.
+Initially, I used a bucket and drill with this attachment to mix the concrete, but that was taking too long, so I switched to a Rubbermaid tub and shovel.
 I filled the bottom half of my custom pot with concrete, making sure it was spread evenly.

 As you will see in the video, I started with the tower just one cinder block wide.
-I later decided to do it 2 wide, because it was more proportional.
-I suggest you just lay them 2 wide from the beginning.
-Laying them brick style, will make the tower little more sturdy.
+I later decided to do it two wide, because it was more proportional.
+I suggest you just lay them two wide from the beginning.
+Laying them brick style will make the tower a little more sturdy.

-Start by hammering 2 pieces of rebar about a foot into the ground.
-Lay the cinder blocks 3 high positioning the rebar through the centers of the cinderblocks.
+Start by hammering two pieces of rebar about a foot into the ground.
+Lay the cinder blocks three high, positioning the rebar through the centers of the cinder blocks.
 I stopped the cinder blocks about one brick higher than where the concrete in the pot ended.

 Lay the remaining cinder blocks so the tower is the height you want it to be.

-Step 4: Pumping Life into My DIY Water Feature
+Step #4: Pumping Life into Your DIY Water Feature

 To make my concrete cylinder look more pot-like, I put a layer of bricks around the top.
 Then, I covered the entire surface with two layers of stucco and painted it black for a polished look.

-For the cinder block panel, I enhanced its aesthetics by tiling it with pretty stone tiles (similar one linked).
+For the cinder block panel, I enhanced its aesthetics by tiling it with pretty stone tiles (similar ones linked).

 Spetrich Home Logo